 Do you understand the importance of choosing the correct font choice for your brand?
 There’s more to fonts than meets the eye.
 In this blog post, we discuss the best ways to portray your brand through fonts!

 We’ve all seen company logos, billboards, posters, and graphics that have made us cringe before – whether you realize it or not.
 How many times have you seen a brand name and immediately knew you wouldn’t like the company, without knowing what they are even trying to sell you, simply based on the fact that the look of the logo doesn’t sit well with you?
 Chances are fonts played a role in your distaste for specific companies.
-Were there too many fonts to pay attention to the overall message?
-Did they use generic fonts that you’ve seen time and time again?
-Did they use a font that looks ridiculous for the type of company the logo is representing?
+Were there too many to pay attention to the overall message?
+Did they use generic ones that you’ve seen time and time again?
+Did they use one that looks ridiculous for the type of company the logo is representing?

 They have personalities, you can understand the message or branding before you’ve even comprehended the words- they set the stage for the words the reader is about to process.
 Fonts are the first impression for your possible future clients, so finding fonts that portray the company’s brand is important.